Portuguese Pilot - Monitoring capabilities for environmental quality and safety levels in ports

 Table 1: 6G-VERSUS application components for Portuguese use case

-Table 2: Main sustainability challenges and expected outcomes for Portuguese use case.
+Table 2: Main sustainability challenges and expected outcomes for portuguese use case.

 Main Sustainability Challenges